hua-lab/cttdocker/README.md

 # cttdocker
 This is a Docker application package for CTT.
-Before running the program in Docker, blastable databases and seed files of gene superfamilies need to be organized
+Before running the program in Docker, blastable databases and seed files of gene superfamilies need to be organized.

 1. Clone this package under your home (~) directory.